Home » Creating an At Need Marketing Strategy for Funeral Homes

 Sometimes all you have to do is go online to find excellent market research that can be used to create a marketing strategy for funeral homes.
-Johnson Consulting Group published a research paper at the end of 2017, with statistics it gleaned from 71,950 surveys they analyzed in 2014, 2015 and 2016 regarding at need services.
+Johnson Consulting Group published a research paper at the end of 2017.
+They provide statistics it gleaned from 71,950 surveys they analyzed in 2014, 2015 and 2016 regarding at need services.

-While there are many important takeaways in the study (and I have listed the URL for the complete study below), this particular article will focus on creating a marketing strategy for funeral homes based on one set of questions from that study, having to do with the reasons why a family chose a particular funeral home.
+There are many important takeaways in the study.
+(BTW – I have listed the URL for the complete study below).
+This particular article will focus on creating a marketing strategy for funeral homes based on one set of questions from that study.
+This question having to do with the reasons why a family chose a particular funeral home.

 If these are the most important reasons why someone chose a funeral home, then the funeral home’s marketing strategy needs to address those points.

-1. Served family – I don’t know how you maintain your records, but nowadays there are many easy techniques to keep your database cleaned and up-to-date, including NCOA (national change of address) as well as data appending services that keep the phone numbers or email addresses current.
+I don’t know how you maintain your records, but nowadays there are many easy techniques to keep your database cleaned and up-to-date.
+This includes processes such as NCOA (national change of address) and data hygiene services that keep phone numbers or email addresses current.
 There are software products that help you arrange your data and make it easy to have your data cleaned and updated.
-Dataman Group in Boca Raton FL works with many companies on data hygiene and appending email addresses or cell phone numbers to their file.
+Dataman Group in Boca Raton FL works with many companies on data hygiene.
+They also append email addresses or cell phone numbers to their file.

-Make sure that your intake paperwork includes extractable fields for expanded next of kin information and keep in touch with them using multiple marketing channels.
+Make sure that your intake paperwork includes extractable fields for expanded next of kin information.
+This way you can keep in touch with them using multiple marketing channels.

 A family who was happy with the services you provided for their parents are excellent prospects for future business.
-You need to be able to stay in touch with them or they may forget about you.
+By keeping your data current, you will be able to stay in touch with them.
+Otherwise, they may forget about you.

-2. Convenient location – Geo-targeting has always been important in the Death Care Industry.
-A geotargeted marketing strategy allows the marketer to literally draw a circle around their location and focus on particular user groups to better target their efforts.
-It’s one of the reasons why direct marketing has always been so cost-effective for marketers.
+Geo-targeting has always been important in the Death Care Industry.
+A geo-targeted marketing strategy allows the marketer to literally draw a circle around their location.
+This way they can focus on particular user groups to better target their efforts.
+Targeting is one of the reasons why direct marketing has always been so cost-effective for marketers.
 There is no reason to ever waste precious marketing dollars advertising to people outside of your trading area.

 That’s great when we look at people who are already familiar with your Funeral Home.
-However, the majority of people in your trading area may not have personal experience with you and are replying on your Funeral Home’s reputation or on-line reviews to decide whether they want to do business with you.
+However, the majority of people in your trading area may not have personal experience with you.
+They are replying on your Funeral Home’s reputation or on-line reviews to decide whether they want to do business with you.

 Reputation marketing is not about responding to crises or “managing” your reputation.
 It’s about being proactive and amplifying your reputation to people who don’t know about you.